ZoomInfo: Acquisitions

 In 2017, as DiscoverOrg, the company acquired RainKing and in 2018, NeverBounce and Datanyze.
 In 2019, ZoomInfo acquired Komiko and in 2020, Clickagy and EverString Technology.
 In 2021, ZoomInfo acquired Insent, Chorus.ai, and RingLead.

+Lawsuits

+Zoominfo is subject to multiple lawsuits for illegally collecting and selling personal data without consent, misleading investors and artificially inflating its stock price.
+Zoominfo is accused of "omitting truthful information about the company’s customer base, its subscription renewal practices, and other issues from SEC filings and related material" in the latter lawsuit.